Yongkikwon/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/originalANDimputted_histogram-1.png)<!-- -->

 4-1 report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?

-   : mean value is same with first part value, but median value has changed.
+Answer:mean value is same with first part value, but median value has changed.

 ```r
 mean(REPW1Data_df_Imputted_Sum_By_Date$steps, na.rm=TRUE)